Will hydrogen power the future of Aerospace?

 Our scientists and engineers are intimately familiar with the unique risks of hydrogen and oxygen in aerospace, having been involved in the creation of multiple global standards including NASA’s Standard for Hydrogen and Hydrogen Systems.

-We have partnered with both government and private organizations to provide failure analysis, hazard analysis and design support, custom testing, and technical training for hydrogen.
+We have partnered with both government and private organizations to provide:

-As the hydrogen economy grows, so do the risks.
-WHA is proud to stand with industry partners to help ensure a safer, cleaner future for everyone.
+Regardless of the application, as the hydrogen economy grows, so do the risks.
+WHA is proud to work with our industry partners to help ensure a safer, cleaner future for everyone — on the ground and in the skies.

 Share this entry